-Aareal Bank Group's total equity as disclosed in the statement of financial position amounted to $\notin$ 2,798 million as at 30 June 2018 (31 December

-2017: $\in$ 2,924 million), comprising $\in$ 300 million for the Additional Tier I (AT I) bond.
+Aareal Bank Group's total equity as disclosed in the statement of financial position amounted to € 2,853 million as at 30 September 2018 (31 December 2017: € 2,924 million), comprising € 300 million for the Additional Tier I (AT I) bond.
 Equity declined due to the distribution of dividends, and a distribution on the AT I bond.
-Please also refer to the statement of changes in shareholders' equity, and to our explanations in the Notes (20 and 22).
+Please also refer to the statement of changes in share-holders' equity, and to our explanations in Note 20.

-For further information on the transitional effects resulting from the introduction of IFRS 9, please refer to the sub-section "First-time application of
+For further information on the transitional effects resulting from the introduction of IFRS 9, please refer to the sub-section "First-time application of IFRS 9 Financial Instruments" in the "Basis of Accounting" section of the Notes.

-Regulatory indicators
+Regulatory capital